 Report a pothole

 Potholes and ruts are filled with either cold-asphalt or hot-asphalt patches, depending on weather and other conditions.
 Pothole repair is a temporary fix and indicates damage to the street below the surface.
-To report a pothole, call the Pothole Hotline at 503-823-BUMP (2867) or use the PDXReporter smartphone app.
+To report a pothole, call our maintenance hotline at 503-823-1700 or use the PDXReporter smartphone app.

 - Clackamas County - 503-650-3262